-A bunch of us friends have been wanting to start trekking again and based on insights and options by Tapas from myhimalayan adventure we decided to do a moderately difficult trek on the Pind Bhabha pass.
-Tapas from My Himalayan Adventure arranged for a experienced cook and helper who doubled up as guides as well and they met us at the beginning of our journey in Chandigarh.
+A bunch of us friends wanted to begin trekking again.
+Based on insights and options by Tapas from My Himalayan Adventure, we decided to embark on a moderately difficult trek on the Pind Bhabha pass.
+Tapas from My Himalayan Adventure arranged for an experienced cook and helper who doubled up as our guides as well.
+We met at the beginning of our journey in Chandigarh.

-Having flown Into Chandigarh we met up with the cook and helper here and then drove up in the Himalayas towards a small village Kafnu.
-We had hired a Toyota Innova (read more about car hire in India) but would recommend a Tata Sumo or Tempo Traveler as the camping equipment take a up a lot of space. we stopped for lunch at the famous Giani Dhaba in Dharampur and then made our way to the planned stop for the night, a small town called Rampur.
-But as evening set in so did the mist not allowing us to drive any further and we set ourselves up Aya guesthouse in Narkanda.
+Having flown into Chandigarh, we met up with our guides and drove up in the Himalayas towards a small village Kafnu.
+We had hired a Toyota Innova (read more about car hire in India) but would recommend a Tata Sumo or Tempo Traveler as the camping equipment take up a lot of space.
+We stopped for lunch at the famous Giani Dhaba in Dharampur and then made our way to the planned stop for the night, a small town called Rampur.
+But as evening set in, so did the mist.
+Unable to drive further, we halted at Aya guesthouse in Narkanda.
 The guest house was 700 INR a night for a simple room with hot water and a TV.

-Starting not too early at around 8.40 we made our way to Kafnu.
-The base village for the trek.
+Starting not too early at around 8.40 am, we made our way to Kafnu. the base village for the trek.
 We had to stop for our daily rations and food, in a small village of Jhakri where we got almost all the essentials other than cheese.
-That was quite a disappointment -:).
-Though it was only 120 odd km it took us nearly nine hours together.
+That was quite a disappointment.
+Though it were only 120 odd kms, it took us nearly nine hours.

 Travel time – 8.30 pm to 2 pm